Garrett Cooper Player Props: Marlins vs. Phillies

 Phillies Pitching Rankings

-- The pitching staff for the Phillies has a collective 8.9 K/9, which ranks 15th in the league.
+- The Phillies pitching staff is 14th in MLB with a collective nine strikeouts per nine innings.

-- The Phillies have the 25th-ranked team ERA among all MLB pitching staffs (5.40).
+- The Phillies have a 5.65 team ERA that ranks 27th across all MLB pitching staffs.

-- The Phillies rank 16th in baseball in home runs allowed (12 total, 1.2 per game).
+- The Phillies rank 16th in baseball in home runs surrendered (14 total, 1.3 per game).

-- Nola (0-1) takes the mound for the Phillies to make his third start of the season.
+- The Phillies will send Wheeler (0-1) to the mound for his third start of the season.

-- The righty last appeared on Wednesday against the New York Yankees, when he tossed six innings, allowing three earned runs while giving up seven hits.
+- His most recent time out was on Friday against the Cincinnati Reds, when the right-hander tossed 5 1/3 innings, surrendering two earned runs while allowing five hits.

 © 2023 Data Skrive.
 All rights reserved.